yan-duarte/yan-duarte.github.io/_posts/2016-09-24-RMP-Assignment4.md

 meanFood = statistics.mean(sub1['meanFoodPerson'])

 def food_consumption (row):
-    if row['meanFoodPerson'] <= meanIncidence : return 0   # food consumption below the average of the food consumption of all countries. if row['meanFoodPerson'] > meanIncidence  : return 1   # food consumption above the average of the food consumption of all countries.
+    if row['meanFoodPerson'] <= meanFood : return 0   # food consumption below the average of the food consumption of all countries. if row['meanFoodPerson'] > meanFood  : return 1   # food consumption above the average of the food consumption of all countries.

 # Add the new variable food_consumption to subData
 sub1['food_consumption'] = sub1.apply (lambda row: food_consumption (row),axis=1)